MT-RD/amazon_bedrock_expo_chat_app/README.md

 # Add Amazon Bedrock Chat Capabilities to a React Native App

-This repo demonstrate how to create a React Native chat application using Amazon Bedrock to build AI-powered chat features.
+The application uses Amazon Bedrock to generate AI-powered chat features and enhance user experiences.

+# Architecture Diagram

 Below illustrates the architecture and process flow for running a React Native mobile application backend in the AWS Cloud.

 ![Architecture and Process Flow](resources/amazon-bedrock-react-native-chat-app-1024x513.png)

+Flow of a mobile chat application using AWS services.

 1. Users access the application from their mobile devices.
 2. The mobile client React chat application interfaces with Amazon API Gateway.